Ranks of the Civil Air Patrol: Cadet airman first class

-Cadet Senior Airman
+Cadet senior airman

-Cadet Senior Airman (C/SrA) is the fourth enlisted rank in the Civil Air Patrol cadet program.
-It, like the requirements for Cadet Airman First Class (C/A1C) includes a leadership, aerospace, and an attempt at a physical fitness test with many units requiring review boards to obtain this promotion.
-By this time, Cadets have served at least 4 months in the program (usually more).
-Most Cadets take longer than that to reach this point and usually have a couple of group, wing, or other, higher level activities and experience.
-Senior Airmen are in essence NCO's in training.
+Cadet senior airman (C/SrA) (C/E-4) is the third achievement in the Civil Air Patrol cadet program.
+It, like the requirements for cadet airman first class (C/A1C) includes a leadership, aerospace, and an attempt at a physical fitness test with many units requiring review boards to obtain this promotion.
+By this time, cadets have served at least 4 months in the program (usually more).
+Most cadets take longer than that to reach this point and usually have a couple of groups, wing, or other, higher-level activities and experience.
+Senior airmen are in essence NCOs in training.
 They may be asked to supervise subordinate cadets in the absence of a junior NCO.
-By this point, a Senior Airman is usually an element leader.
+By this point, a senior airman is usually an element leader.

 The grade accompanies the Mary Feik Achievement.

-Cadet senior airmen are to be referred to as "airman" or by their last name by other cadets and "Cadet" by Senior Members.
+Cadet senior airmen are to be referred to as "Airman" or "Cadet" by other cadets and senior members.

-Cadet Staff Sergeant
+Cadet staff sergeant

-Cadet Staff Sergeant (C/SSgt) is the fifth enlisted grade in the Civil Air Patrol cadet program.
+Cadet staff sergeant (C/SSgt) (C/E-5) is the first milestone achievement in the Civil Air Patrol cadet program.
 Formerly the Wright Brothers Achievement (which accompanied C/SrA prior to April 2003), it was made an award to mark the completion of the first phase of the CAP Cadet Program.
-The award requires passing a comprehensive test on leadership covering the material learned over the 1st three achievements of the program along with a physical fitness test and a drill performance test, as well as a commitment of at least eight months of active membership in Civil Air Patrol.
-He/she may also apply for a staff position at an encampment or national activity.
-In addition Staff Sergeants may also become Flight Sergeants and supervise Flights anywhere from 8-20 cadets.
+The award requires passing a comprehensive, closed-book test on leadership covering the material learned over the first three achievements of the program.
+The cadet must also obtain a passing physical fitness test credential, valid for 6 months, and a comprehensive drill performance test, as well as a commitment of at least eight months of active membership in Civil Air Patrol.
+In addition, a promotion review board is required.
+He/she may also apply for a staff position at an encampment (provided that he or she has attended encampment before) or national activity.
+In addition cadet staff sergeants may also become flight sergeants and supervise flights anywhere from 8–20 cadets, although it is not uncommon to see a cadet staff sergeant still retain the position of element leader.

 The grade accompanies the Wright Brothers Award, the first of the five Cadet Program Milestone Awards.

-Cadet staff sergeants are to be referred to as "Sergeant" by cadets, and "Cadet" or "Sergeant" by Senior Members.
+Cadet staff sergeants are to be referred to as "Sergeant" or "Cadet" by other cadets (depending on their rank) and senior members.

 Cadet Technical Sergeant

-The grade of Cadet Technical Sergeant (C/TSgt) is the sixth enlisted grade of the Civil Air Patrol cadet program.
-It is most often known as "Cadet Tech.
-Sergeant".
+The grade of Cadet Technical Sergeant (C/TSgt)(C/E-6) is the fifth achievement of the Civil Air Patrol cadet program.
 At this rank cadets are usually Flight Sergeants, but may also serve as element leaders instead.
-They can also apply to become staff at an encampment or a national activity.
+They can also apply to become staff at an encampment (Provided that he or she has attended encampment before) or a national activity.

 The grade accompanies the Captain Eddie Rickenbacker Achievement.

-Cadet technical sergeants are to be referred to as "Sergeant" by other cadets and "Cadet" or "Sergeant" by Senior Members.
+Cadet Technical Sergeants are to be referred to as "Sergeant" or "Cadet" by other cadets (depending on their ranks) and Senior Members.